OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/search/search-manage-powershell.md

         -ApiVersion 2015-08-19 `
         -Action secondary).SecondaryKey

-    # Create a query key for read only access tooyour indexes
+    # Create a query key for read only access to your indexes
     $queryKeyDescription = "query-key-created-from-powershell"
     $queryKey = (Invoke-AzureRmResourceAction `
         -ResourceType "Microsoft.Search/searchServices/createQueryKey" `